zacharesmer/tamagometer-companion-flipper/README.md

 Main tamagometer repo: https://github.com/zacharesmer/tamagometer

 ## Download a pre-built version
 Find the most recent workflow run [here](https://github.com/zacharesmer/tamagometer-companion-flipper/actions), download the artifact, and put the `.fap` file on your Flipper's SD card.
-It automatically builds once a day (or after an app update) for the most recent release version of the Flipper's firmware.
+It automatically builds once a day (or it's supposed to, anyway) to keep up with the most recent release version of the Flipper's firmware.

 ## Building and Running
 You can also build the app yourself.
 Install uFBT with the instructions in the [uFBT repo](https://github.com/flipperdevices/flipperzero-ufbt).
 Essentially: